Unholyjava/mortgage_calculator/README.md

 Application use native Erlang key-value storage - ets-table, but can easily be converted to another database.

-To try this application and have right view of XML-output, you need any internet browser or command line with XML-output support.

 To build the application use the following command:
 $ make